mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 	  #+BEGIN_NOTE
 	  For further study, these are the Clojure built-in functions (_builtins_) we can use in our queries: [datascript/query.cljc](https://github.com/logseq/datascript/blob/fork/src/datascript/query.cljc#L194)
 	  #+END_NOTE
-	- Notice also that this query does _not_ have a title - a title is optional.
+	- Notice also that this query does _not_ have a title - a title is strictly optional.
 	-
 	  #+BEGIN_QUERY
 	  {:query [:find (pull ?b [*])